CNugteren/NLWeer/README.md

 * It is very lightweight and battery friendly
 * It does not require the Google Play Services (e.g. it will run on LineageOS without Google Play or microG)

-But there are reasons as well not to use NLWeer (for now at least):
+Features of NLWeer:

+* Includes weather maps as well as a written weather report
+* Includes weather information from multiple sources
+* Three options for localisation (shown as a red circle): manual lon/lat coordinates, mobile service provider, or GPS
-* It doesn't produce a rain-forecast graph for your location
+* Includes a precipitation prediction graph on your current location
-* It doesn't include data from Buienradar (yet)

 ## How to use NLWeer